Mrunali01/Triwizardathon-Hackathon/README.md

-# Triwizardathon-Hackathon

-# 🌐 Web Accessibility Checker
+# 🌐 SMART Web Accessibility Checker

 A powerful web accessibility auditing tool that analyzes websites for WCAG compliance.
 It uses modern web scraping and AI-powered insights to identify accessibility issues and generate actionable suggestions.